20th

 Steering Committee

-- Roberto Tagliaferri, Università di Salerno, Italy
+- Roberto Tagliaferri, Università degli Studi di Salerno, Italy

 - Francesco Masulli, Università di Genova, Italy